Kentucky-Fried-Circuits/DataGS/README.md

 <a name="histdayjson"></a>
 ### /data/historyByDay.json or /data/historyByDay.dat
 Daily statistics that summarize the values of all of the files in the log local directory.
-Statistics are generated on all of the columns that have `history` set to true in the channel description map.
+Statistics are generated on all of the channels that have `history` set to true in the channel description map.

 Example file:
 ```javascript